Dr. Babasaheb Ambedkar (Vol. 4): Riddles on Brahmanic Theology

 Second edition edited by Hari Narke

-The first edition was published by the Education Department, Government of Maharashtra on April 14, 1979.
+The first edition was published by the Education Department, government of Maharashtra, in 1987.
 This is a 2014 reprint by the Dr. Ambedkar Foundation, Delhi, an autonomous body under the Ministry of Social Justice and Empowerment.